Introduction

 Fruit

-The sugar and red maple tree grow at a medium to fast rate.
-In good climates, it grows 12 to 24 inches per year.
+Both sugar maple and red maple grow at a medium to fast rate, typically 12–24 inches per year under good conditions.

 Read Also